Janów, Silesian Voivodeship

-Janów is a village in Częstochowa County, Silesian Voivodeship, in southern Poland.
+Janów is a town in Częstochowa County, Silesian Voivodeship, in southern Poland.
 It is the seat of the gmina (administrative district) called Gmina Janów.
-It lies approximately 24 km east of Częstochowa and 61 km north-east of the regional capital Katowice.

 History

 The town was founded by Jan Aleksander Koniecpolski in the 17th century.
 It was named after the founder.
+It was granted town rights in 1698.
 It was private town of the Koniecpolski, Potocki and Krasiński families.

 Following the German-Soviet invasion of Poland, which started World War II in September 1939, Janów was occupied by Germany until 1945.

-Rose Girone, the oldest Holocaust survivor at the time of her death on February 25, 2025, was born in Janów.